wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/build-app-solution/includes/5-share-app.md

 Even better, you can give someone permission to update the app.

-Sharing your app your final steps as an app creator.
+Sharing your app is your final step as an app creator.
 You will want to share the app to test the full functionality with some stakeholders.
 This will give them a chance to provide feedback and help you become a better app creator.